The Real Estate Sector

 The two most active segments are high-net-worth individuals and financial institutions.
 Both these segments are particularly active in commercial real estate.
 While financial institutions like HDFC and ICICI prefer commercial investment, high-net-worth individuals are interested in investing in residential and commercial properties.

-Apart from these, the third most important category is NRI ( non-resident Indians).
-They mostly invest in residential properties rather than commercial properties.
-Emotional attachment to native land could be reasons for their investment.
+The third most important category is NRIs ( non-resident Indians).
+They mostly invest in residential rather than commercial properties.
+Emotional attachment to native land could be a reason for their investment.
 Moreover, the necessary documentation and formalities for purchasing immovable properties, except agricultural and plantation properties, are simple.
 Therefore, NRIs are more interested in investing in the Indian realty sector.

 MAJOR INVESTORS

-Emmar Properties of Dubai, one of the largest listed real estate developers globally, has tied up with Delhi-based MGF developments for the largest FDI investment in the Indian realty sector for malls and other Gurgaon facilities.
+Emmar Properties of Dubai, one of the largest listed real estate developers globally, has partnered with Delhi-based MGF developments to attract the largest FDI investment in the Indian realty sector for malls and other Gurgaon facilities.

-o Dlf India’s leading real estate developer and UK’s famous Laing O Rourke (LOR) has joined hands for participation in airport modernization and infrastructure projects.
+Dlf, India’s leading real estate developer, and the famous Laing O Rourke (LOR) in the U.K. have joined hands to participate in modernization and infrastructure projects.

 A huge investment was made by Vancouver-based Royal Indian Raj international cooperation in a single real estate project named Royal Garden City in Bangalore over ten years.
 The retail value of the project was estimated to be around $ 8.9 billion.